10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 ---
 layout: post
 title: Metis Bootcamp
+published: true
 ---

 Hi, I'm Nick, an aspiring data scientist, and I will be blogging about my experience at the Metis data science bootcamp in Chicago.
 In the first week, we downloaded, cleaned and analyzed NYC subway data to see what patterns can be found in the data.

 NYC has made the turnstile data publicly available on the [MTA website](http://web.mta.info/developers/turnstile.html).
-Unfortunately, the data is not exactly clean or user friendly, you can see it is in a .txt csv (comma seperated values) file.
+Unfortunately, the data is not exactly clean or user friendly, you can see it is in a .txt csv (comma separated values) file.
 We quickly learned that a large part of data science work is making sure that the data is clean and in a usable format.
 I will show you how I did this using python and pandas.
 Pandas (from the term panel data) is a library for python that provides data structures and makes working with relational data easy.

 ### Importing data from the web